Set up targeting

 - Specific.
 "Project management for engineers" is better than "software".

 - In customer language.
-Use the words a customer would use, not the words you'd use internally.
+Use the words a customer would use, not your internal language.
 "Alternative to Jira" beats "agile workflow optimization".

-You can add more seeds later or refine after seeing the first round of clusters.
+You can add more seeds or refine them after seeing the first round of clusters.
+If the keyword step comes back thin or empty, the seed is almost always the cause, see No keyword clusters found.

 Set the landing page

 The landing page is where clicks send traffic.
-By default, Hero Marketer uses your product's website URL.
+By default.
+Hero Marketer uses your product's website URL, and you can override it for this specific campaign.
+Common reasons to override:

-- A campaign promoting a specific feature might link to that feature's page.
+- A campaign promoting a specific feature can link to that feature's page.

-- A retargeting campaign might link to a pricing page.
+- A retargeting campaign can link to a pricing page.

-- A campaign for a new release might link to a launch announcement.
+- A campaign for a new release can link to a launch announcement.

 The landing page must be a valid URL on a domain Google can crawl.
 URLs longer than 2,048 characters are rejected.

-The Advanced settings dialog has options most campaigns don't need to change:
+The Advanced settings dialog holds options most campaigns don't need to change:

 - Sitelinks.
-Pick existing sitelinks from the account or generate new ones.
+Pick existing sitelinks from the account or generate new ones, see Add sitelinks.

 - Other extensions.
-Callouts, structured snippets, and prices.
+Callouts, structured snippets, and prices, see Add other extensions.

-Once the form is complete, the Continue button is enabled.
-Click it to move to keywords.
-Hero Marketer queries Google for keyword data, runs clustering, and shows you the results in the next step.
+Once the form is complete, the Continue button enables.
+Clicking it queries Google for keyword data, runs clustering, and shows the results on the next step.